pchemguy/ImageNetPlayground/src/ilsvrc2012_devkit/Drafts/domain_topic.md

 ## Alternative Approach

+> [!NOTE]
+>
+> See ../hierarchy.sql
+>
+> Consider creating `edges` CTE first with source/target rid/sid first OR actually creating a TEMP table with proper indexes OR a view (must use parent indexes).

 1. Select the set of multipath candidates, labeling each row with (required criteria: for each `ends` value at least two rows must exist having different `path_length`)

 ```sql